Climate Change and Energy Law and Policy

 - Module Code:

 - Full Year

-This course complements the existing offering in environmental law and offers a more focused course on one of the most sensitive environmental issues of our time.
+This module complements the existing offering in environmental law and offers a more focused module on one of the most sensitive environmental issues of our time.
 It seeks to provide a broad analytical view of the problem of climate change law and policy in its broader context.

 - to equip students with a broad understanding of the law and policy related to climate change;